marijnh/Eloquent-JavaScript/20_node.md

 {{index "require function", "Node.js", "garble example"}}

 Let's set up a small project consisting of two files.
-The first one is called `main.js`, and defines a script that can be called from the ((command line)) to reverse a string.
+The first one, called `main.js`, defines a script that can be called from the ((command line)) to reverse a string.

 ```